johannesbottcher/templateConfusion/README.md

 package like `subfigure` or `hyperref` are loaded early in a class file, trouble is to be expected.

-Those fixed templates usually come with own documentation and how to use it.
+Those fixed templates usually come with own documentation on how to use it.
 Additionally introducing new commands if necessary.

 One of those fixed templates is the [Thesis Template by Sunil